shangyuliuchang/mysift/README.md

 # mysift
-my first try to simulate sift
-which uses cuda
+my first try to simulate sift, which uses cuda